Podcast: Play in new window | Download

 Influence: The Psychology of Persuasion, by Robert B. Cialdini.

 The Design of Everyday Things, by Donald A. Norman.

-What is the role of design in startups?
+What is the role of design in product development for startups?
 And what characteristics do the great designers share?
 In this episode of the Product Momentum Podcast, John Zeratsky joins host Paul Gebel to explain – interestingly, using David McCullough’s The Wright Brothers biography as a backdrop.

 The book “provided this interesting illustration of the difference between craft and invention.
 Designers,” John says, “obsess about craft.
 When the Wright brothers were building bikes, they were craftsmen – detail-oriented, patient, and introspective.
 And they made super high-quality bikes.… But when they invented the airplane,” he continues, “they leveraged those skills to do something very, very different.
 And that is much more akin to the role of design at startups that are trying to do something new.”